Arbitrarily high-order energy-preserving schemes for the Zakharov-Rubenchik equation

 \section{Conclusion}

 In this paper, we propose a novel high-order energy-preserving scheme extending the classical Crank-Nicolson proposed method in \cite{Zhao14jsc,WangZhang19acm} to high order.
 Based on the idea of the QAV approach, we first transform the Hamiltonian energy into a quadratic from by introducing a quadratic auxiliary variable, and the original system is then reformulated into a new equivalent system using the energy variational principle.
 Finally, a fully-discrete scheme is presented by using the symplectic RK method in time and the Fourier pseudo-spectral method in space for the reformulated system.
-We show that the proposed scheme can preserve the three invariants \eqref{CONenergy}-\eqref{CONI1} of the ZR eqaution \eqref{ZR1} exactly.
+We show that the proposed scheme can preserve the three invariants \eqref{CONmass}-\eqref{CONI1} of the ZR equations \eqref{ZR1} exactly.
 In addition, an efficient iterative solver is presented to solve the discrete nonlinear equations of our scheme.
-Numerical results show that the proposed scheme has more advantages than the TS-FP scheme \cite{Zhao14jsc} in the robustness and the long-time accurate computations.
+Numerical results show that the proposed scheme has more advantages than the TS-FP scheme \cite{Zhao14jsc} and CN-FP scheme \cite{WangZhang19acm} as the large time step is chosen.
 However, we should note that the proposed scheme is fully-implicit.
-Thus, an interesting topic for future studies is whether it is possible to construct high-order linearly implicit schemes which can preserve the three invariants \eqref{CONenergy}-\eqref{CONI1} of the ZR eqaution \eqref{ZR1} exactly.
+Thus, an interesting topic for future studies is whether it is possible to construct high-order linearly implicit schemes which can preserve the three invariants \eqref{CONmass}-\eqref{CONI1} of the ZR equations \eqref{ZR1} exactly.